 by Karen Anderson

-Karen Schultz Anderson is Director of Education at the Santa Barbara Trust for Historic Preservation and Moises Solis Fan Club Member.
+Karen Anderson is the Director of Education at the Santa Barbara Trust for Historic Preservation.